nerdbrained/darter_rapture/WGS_pipeline.md

 Note that many of these scripts are taken or modified from Ryan Peek's GitHub (https://ryanpeek.github.io)

-Requirements: Must have SAMtools, BWA, ANGSD, Python with Numpy installed at the system level
+Requirements: Must have SAMtools, BWA, ANGSD, Python with Numpy installed at the system level, R for plotting results.

 PCAngsd comes from here: